 Lady Bamford Charitable Trust

-The trust’s scope of work includes supporting the quality of education within schools, providing skills and training to help prepare pupils for life after school, and helping women and young men from developing communities learn traditional crafts, and then use these skills to provide valuable employment.
+The trust’s work includes supporting the quality of education within schools, providing skills and training to help prepare pupils for life after school, and helping women and young men from developing communities learn traditional crafts, and then use these skills to provide valuable employment.